 IBD is often treated with currently marketed steroids, immunomodulators and immunomodulatory antibodies.
-Approved treatments for IBD currently include anti-TNFs, such as Remicade (infliximab, Janssen Biotech, Inc., a Johnson & Johnson company, Merck & Co. and Mitsubishi Tanabe Pharma) Humira (adalimumab, Abbott Laboratories and Eisai Co.), Cimzia (certolizumab, UCB, Inc.) and Simponi (golimumab, Janssen Biotech, Inc., Merck & Co. and Mitsubishi Tanabe Pharma), as well as antibodies inhibiting immune cell migration such as Tysebri (natalizumab,Biogen and Elan) and vedolizumab (Takeda).
-In addition there are generic brands of mesalazine, a 5-aminosalicylate and the recently launched Budesonide MMX (Cosmo Pharmaceuticals, Ferring Pharmaceuticals and Santarus, Inc.).
+Approved treatments for IBD currently include anti-TNFs, such as Remicade (infliximab, Janssen Biotech, Inc., a Johnson & Johnson company, Merck & Co. and Mitsubishi Tanabe Pharma), Humira (adalimumab, Abbott Laboratories and Eisai Co.), Cimzia (certolizumab, UCB, Inc.) and Simponi (golimumab, Janssen Biotech, Inc., Merck & Co. and Mitsubishi Tanabe Pharma), as well as antibodies inhibiting immune cell migration such as Tysabri (natalizumab, Biogen and Elan) and Vedolizumab (Takeda).
+In addition, there are generic brands of mesalazine, a 5-aminosalicylate, and the recently launched Budesonide MMX (Cosmo Pharmaceuticals, Ferring Pharmaceuticals and Santarus).
 The first biosimilar version of infliximab was approved for use in Europe in 2013.
-We are also aware of a number of potentially competitive compounds under development, including , Xeljanz (tofacitinib, Pfizer Inc.), a Jak 1 inhibitor, and Vedolizumab (Takeda, Millenium Pharmaceuticals) a MAdCAM inhibitor /integrin alpha-4/beta-7 antagonist ; Ustekinomab (Johnson & Johnson), an anti-IL-12/IL23 mAb and AJM-300 (AjinomotoCo) an Integrin alpha-4/beta-7 antagonist.
+We are also aware of a number of potentially competitive compounds under development, including Xeljanz (tofacitinib, Pfizer Inc.), a Jak 1 inhibitor; Vedolizumab (Takeda, Millenium Pharmaceuticals), a MAdCAM inhibitor /integrin alpha-4/beta-7 antagonist; Ustekinomab (Johnson & Johnson), an anti-IL-12/IL23 mAb; JM-300 (Ajinomoto), an Integrin alpha-4/beta-7 antagonist; Etrolizumab a beta 7 targeting mAb developed by Roche; LP-02 developed by Lipid Therapeutics; and DIMS-0150 (Kappaproct) a TLR9-targeting oligo developed by InDex Pharmaceuticals.

-HCV treatment consists of either a combination of interferon and ribavirin alone or together with a combination of direct anti-viral agents (DAA's) of several classes including NS3/4 protease inhibitors, NS5A inhibitors and NS5B inhibitors.
+HCV treatment consists of either a combination of interferon and ribavirin alone or together with a combination of direct anti-viral agents (DAAs) of several classes including NS3/4 protease inhibitors, NS5A inhibitors and NS5B inhibitors.
 Recently, treatment regimens that do not include interferon have been approved, and treatment regimens without ribavirin are at advanced stages of development.
-Approved anti-HCV treatments include Sovaldi (sofosbuvir, Gilead Sciences); Olysio (simeprevir, Janssen Therapeutics and Medivir); Victrelis (boceprevir, Merck and Co); and Incivek (teleprevir, Janssen Pharmaceuticals and Vertex Pharmaceuticals).
-Compounds under development include ledipasvir (Gilead Sciences); faldaprevir and deleobuvir (Boehringer Ingelheim Corp); asunaprevir, daclatasvir and becalbuvir (Bristol Myers Squibb); vaniprevir and elbasvir (Merck and Co.); and ABT-450, ritonavir, dasabuvir and ombitasvir (AbbVie).
-BL-8020's mechanism of action suggests that it could potentially be suitable for treatment of other virological infections, each of which has numerous competing treatments approved or in advanced stages of development.
+Approved anti-HCV treatments include Sovaldi (sofosbuvir) and Harvoni (a fixed combination of sofosbuvir and ledipasvir), both developed by Gilead Sciences; Viekira Pak (a fixed combination of paritaprevir/r + ombitasvir + dasabuvir) developed by AbbVie; Olysio (simeprevir, Janssen Therapeutics and Medivir); Victrelis (boceprevir, Merck and Co); vaniprevir (developed by Merck and Co); Incivek (telaprevir, Janssen Pharmaceuticals and Vertex Pharmaceuticals); asunaprevir and daclatasvir (developed by Bristol Myers Squibb); Compounds under development include: elbasvir (Merck and Co.) and ACH-3102 (developed by Achillion).
+BL-8020's mechanism of action suggests that it could potentially be suitable for treatment of other viral infections, each of which has numerous competing treatments approved or in advanced stages of development.